yike5460/shortvideo-online/README.md

 "What are highlighted moments of this video", - done "Chapterize this video", - done
-"Classify this video based on Youtube categories, Output as JSON format", - done "What audience is the video suitable for, and why", - ongoing "Break down the video by main event and timestamp"
+"Classify this video based on Youtube categories, Output as JSON format", - done "What audience is the video suitable for, and why", - done "Break down the video by main event and timestamp", - done

 - [ ] Add index deletion using /indexes/{indexId} DELETE
 - [ ] Optimize video merge performance for 10+ clips